Connecting People To Wildlife

 We help people maximise their safari by helping app-users see more animals through members sharing their wildlife sightings in real-time

-Latest Sightings is a platform for visitors who are currently on a safari, be they rangers or tourists.
+Latest Sightings is a platform used by visitors who are currently on safari, be they rangers or tourists.
 It gives users the opportunity to report the animals and events that they are seeing, in real-time.
-Users report their location, time and sighting information to us.
+Users report the animals location, time and sighting information to us.
 These sightings are sent out as broadcasts in the form of “tings” (a reported sighting) to other

-app-users and also over various media (Facebook, Twitter, WhatsApp, instagram etc…).
+app-users and various social media platforms (Facebook, Twitter, WhatsApp, Instagram, YouTube etc…).

-Sightings of injured and poached animals also get reported through the app, these sightings are sent immediately to rangers and vets that are nearby.
-Through these reports, rangers and vets can now attend to injured animals that would have otherwise gone unnoticed like they did before the Latest Sightings community.
+Sightings of injured and poached animals also get reported through the app and WhatsApp groups.
+These reports are immediately sent to rangers and vets that are nearby.
+Through these reports, rangers and vets can now attend to injured animals.
+These animals would have otherwise gone unnoticed like they did before the Latest Sightings community came about.

-Lastly, through the excitement of the viral sightings, viewers from around the world book their safari holiday with Latest Sightings.
-So we have made it a priority to promote tourism to the various game reserves where the community is sharing wildlife activity.
+Through the excitement of the viral sightings, viewers from around the world book their safari holiday with us.
+We have made it a priority to promote tourism to the various game reserves where the community is sharing wildlife activity.
 We also provide accommodation and timeshare offers for Black Rhino Game Reserve in Pilanesberg, Mjejane Private Game Reserve, and Elephant Point.